EvotecIT/PSSharedGoods/Readme.md

 - [PSAutomator](https://evotec.xyz/hub/scripts/psautomator-powershell-module/) - proof-of-concept module for onboarding, offboarding and business as usual
 - Many others - just review other GitHub projects of mine

-More information can be found on dedicated page for [PSSharedGoods](https://evotec.xyz/hub/scripts/pssharedgoods-powershell-module/) module.
+More information can be found on a dedicated page for [PSSharedGoods](https://evotec.xyz/hub/scripts/pssharedgoods-powershell-module/) module.

 ## Changelog

+- 0.0.144 - 2020.05.31
+  - Improved `Get-WinADForestDetails`
 - 0.0.143 - 2020.05.17
   - Improved `Get-WinADForestDetails`
   - Added `Copy-DictionaryManual`, alternative to `Copy-Dictionary` which is driving me nuts - tnx joel~!